 38.1 Extension of annual agreements.
-The County Purchasing Agent, or Assistant Purchasing Agent, as applicable, may, if he determine such action to be a cost advantage and in the best interest of the County, extend existing equipment lease agreements or contracts for service for an additional period or periods of time
+The County Purchasing Agent, or Assistant Purchasing Agent, as applicable, may, if he determine such action to be a cost advantage and in the best interest of the County, extend existing equipment lease agreements or contracts for service for an additional period or periods of time without competitive bid if the cost of the equipment lease or service contract per physical or time unit is not increased by more than the consumer price index (United States City Average)(San Francisco-Oakland-Hayward) as determined by the United States Department of Labor.

-- without competitive bid if the cost of the equipment lease or service contract per physical or time unit is not increased by more than the consumer price index (San Francisco-Oakland-Hayward) as determined by the United States Department of Labor. - 38.2 Not in the public interest.
-Notwithstanding the provisions of Section 2-39, competitive bidding is not required when the Board of Supervisors determines that competitive bidding would not be in the public's interest because of any of the following: - (1) A state of emergency, - A) An "emergency purchase" is a purchase made in response to an emergency as defined in Section 34.1(k) herein. - B) Any emergency purchase shall be made in compliance with Sections 42.1, 42.2 and 42.3. - (2) The unique nature of the goods or services precludes competitive bidding, - A) Use of this criterion requires documentation demonstrating both why the goods or services contracted are unique and why competitive bidding is precluded.
-Appropriate documentation shall be attached to the Memorandum to the Board of Supervisors at the time the item is submitted for consideration of Agenda placement. - (3) Services are provided by another governmental agency that is not County government or a County Agency. - 38.3 Purchase of undercover vehicles.
-Section 2-39.1 and 2-41 of this Article shall not apply to the purchase or lease of Sheriff's undercover vehicles costing more than fifty thousand dollars (\$50,000.00).
+- 38.2 Not in the public interest.
+Notwithstanding the provisions of Section 2-39, competitive bidding is not required when the Board of Supervisors determines that competitive bidding would not be in the public's interest because of any of the following: - (1) A state of emergency, - A) An "emergency purchase" is a purchase made in response to an emergency as defined in Section 34.1(k) herein. - B) Section 42.1 and 42.2 herein provides further guidance. - (2) The unique nature of the goods or services precludes competitive bidding,

+A) Competitive bidding shall be required every five (5) years if the previous attempt to obtain competitive bids resulted in a single responsible bid. - B) Extensions during the five (5) year period shall not require competitive bidding. - (3) A determination that competitive bidding would produce no economic benefit to the County. - A) The cost of supplies, materials, equipment, or contractual services would not offer a large variation in the overall cost.
+The possibility of completing the competitive bidding process for new supplies, materials, equipment, or contractual services would offset any potential savings. - B) Competitive bidding shall be required every five (5) years. - C) Extensions during the five (5) year period shall not require competitive bidding. - 38.3 Purchase of undercover vehicles.
+Section 2-39.1(f) and 2-41 of this Article shall not apply to the purchase or lease of Sheriff's undercover vehicles costing more than twenty-five thousand dollars (\$25,000.00).
 In the purchase of such vehicles, the Sheriff shall obtain authorization from the Board of Supervisors to issue a purchase order for the procurement of said vehicles after obtaining at least three (3) written quotes, at least one of which must be obtained from a local vendor. - 38.4 Cooperative Purchases.
 Subject to the conditions and requirements described herein, the County may "piggyback" or use other agencies' competitively awarded contracts for the same or similar products or services.
 The competitive bidding requirements of this Article shall be deemed fulfilled when materials, supplies, equipment and services have been competitively bid and awarded by another awarding authority that is a governmental agency, an entity constituted for a governmental purpose, or a cooperative purchasing consortium.
 In addition to the foregoing, the following requirements must be met: - (1) Permission has been explicitly granted by both the awarding authority and the vendor. - (2) A copy of the bid solicitation, award and executed contract has been obtained. - (3) Unless otherwise approved by the Board of Supervisors, the County's award will be in accordance with all the terms and conditions, prices, time frames, and other criteria established in the bid solicitation issued by the awarding authority.